 But these needs vary for each search engine…

 Is to provide you the most accurate answer/solution to your problem.

 Whether that’s finding the local news, finding out which nickname Kanye West is now using or planning your wedding.

 Is to show you the right product for you to buy.

 It finds quality products that meet your needs, backed by a history of buyer signals and ratings (with fast delivery).

 Is to show you the most relevant video.

 Whether that’s a tutorial on brewing coffee or watching gamers play.
-This keeps you engaged and watching ads!
+This keeps user engagement in action and watching ads!

-Is to pair you with the right answer to your question.
+Is to pair you with the right answer to your search terms.